Submissions

 Manuscript review

-Articles are normally sent out for review by at least two peers, one of whom will usually be a member of the editorial board.
+Articles are sent out for blind review by at least two external reviewers, in accordance with our peer review policy.
 Our goal is to deliver a first editorial decision within 60 days, and to publish all accepted papers within nine months of submission date.

 1. Manuscript format